Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/01-snooping/page-01.md

 <div class="divider-heading"></div>

 A great way to learn website development is to see it in action.
-All internet browsers allow viewing of a site's core code, which allows visitors to explore how other devs are making their sites.
+All internet browsers allow viewing of a site's core code allowing visitors to explore how other developers make their sites.

 One invaluable way of doing this is “**view-source**,” or viewing the site's source code.
 This way of snooping shows the code _exactly_ as it was delivered from the server to the browser, which has its pros and cons: